LabZDjee/ccu-gcau-1/README.md

 Attempt to come up with a sticky menu bar on scroll down lead to quite tricky CSS interaction with _Vuetify_ layout as can be seen in `main.vue`

+### Versioning

+The application version is split into three different places which cannot be combined (except to write a script which we haven't done so far).
+So whenever a new version should be published, three things to do:

+- upgrade `applicationVersion` string in `src/data.js`, e.g. `"1.2.4"`
+- do the same in `package.json` under `version`, e.g. `"version": "1.2.4",`
+- with git add lightweight tag with a `v` prefix, e.g. `git tag v1.2.4`, as a reminder, one way to refresh tags in remote repository is `git push origin --tags`

 ## Project Setup

 ```